If you’re an introvert, how old were you when you figured it out?

 I have a theory that the relief I felt at learning about my introversion is universal—especially if you’re a parent.
 The nonstop nature and continuous noise of parenting is extra… tricky for people who need quiet and space in order to recharge.

 I recently asked our community to share the first tip you’d give to a parent who has just discovered the connection between her introversion and her struggles as a parent.
 No surprise—y’all delivered!
-So I whipped a PDF: 12 tips for introverted parents, from introverted parents.
+So I whipped up a PDF: 12 tips for introverted parents, from introverted parents.

-I love that the advice is from real, regular women who have connected the dots just like you have.
+I love that the advice is from real, everyday women who have connected the dots just like you have.
 Their tips are varied and specific, and in my (obviously biased) opinion totally worth reading. 😉

 Use this this link to join our newsletter and grab a copy!
 Be sure to check the box for “Printable: 12 Tips for Introverted Parents.”

 1. If you’re already a subscriber, shoot me a quick email at firstname.lastname@example.org, and I’ll send the PDF over as soon as I can!

 2. Take a peek at my ecourse, Talked Out, Touched Out: Learn to Thrive as an Introverted Mom!
 Registration will open again early spring 2018.
 I’d be so thrilled to have you join us and move toward becoming a calmer, happier you.